shirlymanor/TipCalculator_New/README.md

 Swift 3 just came out with some syntax change. <br>
 Try to create customized segment and its was hard and took some time.

+## Updates
+Add animation
+Update textbox as a first responser.

 ## License